antnh6/antnh6.github.io/projects.md

     </p>
 </div>

-- **This website** - Built with Jekyll, JavaScript and Markdown, this website is meant to be a home for my projects, and notes on topics I learn on the side.
-I hope it also gives you some glimpses into who/how I am as a person based on my interests (e.g. I love the color purple, hah!)
+- **This website** - Built with Jekyll, JavaScript and Markdown, this website is the home for my projects, and notes on topics I have been learning outside of school.
+I hope it also gives you some glimpses into my personality (e.g. I adore the color purple).
 <div align="center">
     <p >
         <a href="https://github.com/antnh6/my-personal-site">